A recurring payment is a transaction that repeats multiple times on a specific date range and is charged on a periodic basis, such as online software.

 To put the numbers in perspective, the subscription e-commerce market has grown by over 100% annually over the past five years.
 How's that for a track record?

-Being a "holy grail" of digital marketing, recurring payments are not something your business can't afford to skimp on in 2019.
+Being a "holy grail" of digital marketing, recurring payments are not something your business can't afford to skimp on.

 What is Recurring Payment?